DevSpeedjs/filterjs/readme.md

 const message = new TextFilter({
   text: "shut the fook up", // set the text that is being manipulated
-  disableBlackList:  false; // set to false by default,
+  disableBlackList:  false, // set to false by default.
-  customBlacklist: ['foo', 'aah'], // create the custom blacklist, })
+  customBlacklist: ['foo', 'aah'], // create the custom blacklist.
+})